Surviving Your CRUISE: 16 Things I HATE About Cruising & How To Beat Them

 Chair hogs: The poolside battle for loungers

-Chair hogs are a bane of my cruising experience.
+Chair hogs are the bane of every cruiser’s existence.
 It’s so annoying on cruise ships that you arrive early at a deserted pool only to find all the loungers reserved.

 One early morning jogger told me about their amusement as they jogged the track at 5 a.m.
 What did they witness?
 Bleary-eyed passengers, hair sticking up and stumbling over chairs as they reserved their spot for later in the morning.
 Come on—five in the morning!